UP HERE

 About The Publication:

 “If it breathes, grows or flows North of 60, Up Here magazine has it covered.
 We are the authoritative magazine of the North, informing and entertaining readers with stories about the people, wildlife, culture, lifestyle, arts and business of the Yukon, Northwest Territories and Nunavut.”
 20%-50% freelance.
 Welcomes new writers.
 Publishes 8 issues/year.
 Generally pays within 3 months of publication.
 Publishes 1-3 months after acceptance.
 Buys one-time rights.
 Rights are retained by writers and photographers.
 No reprints.
 Responds within 2 weeks if pitch is of interest.
-Sample copies available by email from editor@uphere.ca.
 Subscription $24.99 in Canada/$44.99 in U.S./$59.99 international (Canadian dollars.)
-Guidelines online at http://uphere.ca/contact/submissions.
+Guidelines online

 Current Needs: